miRTop/miRTOP.github.io/docs/road_trip_2017.md

 ## Code of conduct

 This group promotes inclusion and collaboration.
 Any hostile or disrespectful behaviors will not be accepted.
 We are doing this for science and for the community.
-Please, read the code of conduct.
-(TO BE UPDATED)
+Please, read the code of conduct. (http://todogroup.org/opencodeofconduct/)

 ## Roles